EricClasson/TS_Connect_Four_Game/Readme.md

 10. Fix bugg so that the marker comes on top of eachother.
 11. Make winCheck.. first i need to make an offset so i know what it takes to win.. to do so i need 4 cells to be the same. then i need to loop through matrix row and column cells to check if they have x & o that are in series. - wincheck is working sort of! the base is should be correct.. check for bugs and try the game.
 12. move CheckForWin out to an own class. then make a function that checks for a draw. put it inside whoWon function.
-13. isDraw function. that loops the last col and check if thers no empty fileds. then return that its a draw.
+13. isDraw function. that loops the last row and check if thers no empty fileds. then return that its a draw.
 14. Make the wrong handling for the game, if input nr is < 0 || > 7, then log that it should be 1-7
 15. Make the dummycomputer